malonsol/TFM_KSchool/EDA/DELAY/ideas_time_permitting.md

   - [Specifying multiple metrics for evaluation](https://scikit-learn.org/stable/modules/grid_search.html#specifying-multiple-metrics-for-evaluation)
 - Use [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html?highlight=gridsearch#sklearn.model_selection.GridSearchCV)?
 And/or  [`RandomizedSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html#sklearn-model-selection-randomizedsearchcv)?
   - In contrast to GridSearchCV, not all parameter values are tried out, but rather a fixed number of parameter settings is sampled from the specified distributions.
 The number of parameter settings that are tried is given by n_iter.
+- Play with Threshold values to penalize classifying a Delay as On-Time